top of page

 My point of view shared here is motivated from a position of helping enhance a small business owner’s confidence in conducting meaningful interviews and save valuable time.

 Let me start by saying, I am not HR.
-My point of view shared here is motivated from a position of helping enhance a small business owner’s confidence in conducting meaningful interviews and save valuable time.
+My point of view shared here is motivated from a position of helping enhance a small business owner’s confidence in conducting meaningful interviews and saving some valuable time.

 Larger corporations have a process for interviewing candidates, and so should you.
 Albeit, in small business much of the process will fall to you, the owner, and perhaps your hiring manager.
 Candidly, the stakes can seem a bit out of scale compared to a larger organization…less room for error, if you will.
 This is one reason I encourage my clients to develop an interviewing process.
 This doesn’t need to be overly complicated, but rather a simple process that will help you and your business in profound ways compared to the old standard of “winging it”.